elisethon/turtlebot3_manipulation_MAS500_Spring25/README.md

+# General Information
 This repository is a part of the documentation for MAS500 spring 2025 for group 3.
 The repository is forked from the repository combining the TurtleBot3 Waffle Pi robot platform with the OpenManipulator-X manipulator.
 This was done to share the changes made during development for MAS500 for the use of the robot platform and manipulator for autonomous deployment and liquid classification.
+For this project, Ubuntu 22.04. and ROS2 Humble was used.

+# Changes and Additions

 From the original repository, some changes have been made, mainly those in the table below.